OSDeploy/GitBook/drivers/model-driver-automation/scconfigmgr.md

 ## Common Settings

-Even though the Driver Automation Tool starts on the Make/Model tab, I will select the Common Settings tab and modify the Repository Path
+Even though the Driver Automation Tool starts on the Make/Model tab, I will select the Common Settings tab and modify the Repository Path.

+This should be changed depending on which Make you download.
+Dell combines x86 and x64 Drivers

 ```
-D:\Drivers\Download\Dell\Win10x64-MODEL
+D:\Drivers\Download\Packs-Model\Win10
 ```

 ![](/assets/1-21-2018 3-22-12 PM.png)